 The U.S. Army Corps of Engineers and dredging contractor Dutra began construction of the Jacksonville Harbor Deepening Project in February 2018.
-The project should be completed in 5-6 years and will take the depth of the federal channel to 47 feet.
+The project should be completed by the end of 2022 and will take the depth of the federal channel from its current depth of 40 feet to a depth of 47 feet.

 What part of the St. Johns River will be deepened?

 Congress authorized a 13-mile deepening project, which JAXPORT has always supported.
 The U.S. Army Corps divided the project into four sections beginning near the mouth of the river.
 Currently, JAXPORT is focused on funding the first three segments to Blount Island in order to start receiving increased cargo aboard today’s larger ships as soon as possible.

 Will the deepening include the Dames Point Marine Terminal?